zhouaini528/zb-php/README.md

 ZB docs [https://www.zb.live/api](https://www.zb.live/api)

-All interface methods are initialized the same as those provided by okex.
+All interface methods are initialized the same as those provided by Zb.
 See details [src/api](https://github.com/zhouaini528/zb-php/tree/master/src/Api)

 Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.